 - When in doubt, call 911.
 For individuals in need of CPR, call 911 as soon as you determine that CPR is needed.
 For those with serious injuries — or for anyone you believe needs extra treatment — call 911.
 When in doubt, always call.

 - Remember to restock your first aid kit.
 After using some of your essential first aid items to address any emergencies, it’s important to replace those items ASAP.
 The last thing you want is another accident or emergency to strike while you have an empty first aid kit.

 - Take a first aid or CPR course.
 The best way to learn how to use your first aid kit in the event of any emergency is to take a Basic First Aid or CPR certification course that teaches you essential lifesaving skills.

 Put Together Your Car’s First Aid Kit and Take the Next Step With SureFire CPR

 You’ve searched “what to put in emergency kit for car,” and you’ve found your solution.
 Now that you’ve got some great options for your car’s first aid kit, it’s time to make sure you know exactly how to use it.
 You can further prepare yourself by completing a CPR and Basic First Aid certification class from our award-winning team here at SureFire CPR.
-Look into our classes offered all over Southern California (and online) and choose a date and time that fits into your schedule.
+Look into our classes offered all over Southern California and choose a date and time that fits into your schedule.